 4. The Follow Up Syndrome.
 Some lawyers conclude that there might be more value in not settling so long as the mediator “follows up” and nudges the parties to different numbers after the session has gained momentum.
 One strategy that has become commonplace is for lawyers and companies to use the mediation session as a sort of “scratch and sniff” opportunity.
 The idea is to check out what might be below the surface, but don’t let the other side know you’re open to settlement.
 The latter would be accomplished by the work of the mediator after the session when s/he calls everyone to follow up at no charge to the parties.
 While follow up is critical to the success of some mediation, it is lately overused by some parties to gain more favorable resolution.

 5. The Concept of Managed Care.
 Like doctors, lawyers who are hired by insurers are to some extent following the guideposts of the treatment the insurers deem necessary and appropriate for the dispute.
 In order to reduce costs, insurers impose limitations on settlements.
 While this has been an effective way for insurers to save money, it does come at a price by sometimes paralyzing defense counsel who are sincere about resolving disputes.
 A cycle can occur in which truly excellent defense lawyers are unable to be proactive and honest about risk for fear that their principal will not respect their suggestions.

 6. The Economics of ADR Providers.
 The proliferation of administrators of private mediation and arbitration programs has added an economic layer to the system.
 While there are benefits to this business model, it creates added pressure on the neutrals to increase their billable time in order pay the costs of the administrator.
 This economic reality has bled into the system so that it has become acceptable to conduct numerous hearings at a sizable cost to the parties in order to satisfy the multiple economic interests that are integrated into each case.

-Stay tuned for ideas on what can be done to fix the system.
+Read more about what can be done to fix the system (Part III).